DouchySebas/InternalBackend/README.md

    node BackendApp.js
    ```

-   The server will be started at `http://localhost:3001`, with another message indicating that your computer is not Connected to MySQL.
+   The server will be started, with another message indicating that your computer is now Connected to MySQL.

 ## API Endpoints